 - This is only a repetition.
-See Chapter 2. - It is difficult to consider arbitrary interpretations. - Herbrand interpretations have a - fixed domain: Set of all ground terms. - fixed interpretation of constants as themselves. - fixed interpretation of function symbols as term constructors ("free interpretation"). - Thus, only the interpretation of the predicates can be chosen in an Herbrand interpretation.
+See Chapter 2. - It is difficult to consider arbitrary interpretations. - Herbrand interpretations have a - fixed domain: Set of all ground terms. - fixed interpretation of constants as themselves. - Thus, only the interpretation of the predicates can be chosen in an Herbrand interpretation.

-• The Herbrand universe \mathcal{U}{Σ} for a signature Σ is the set of all ground terms that can be constructed with the constants and function symbols in Σ .
+• The Herbrand universe $\mathcal{U}{\Sigma}$ for a signature $\Sigma$ is the set of all ground terms that can be constructed with the constants and function symbols in $\Sigma$ .